oemof/DHNx/docs/optimization_models.rst

 * **l_factor**: Relative thermal loss per length unit (e.g. [kW_loss/(m*kW_installed)].
   Defines the loss factor depending on the installed heat transport capacity of the pipe.
-The *l_factor* is multiplied by the invested capacity in investment case, and by the given *capacity* for a specific edge in case of existing DHS pipes.
+The *l_factor* is multiplied by the invested capacity in investment case, and by the given *capacity* for a specific pipe in case of existing DHS pipes.
 * **l_factor_fix**: Absolute thermal loss per length unit (e.g. [kW/m]).
   In case of *nonconvex* is 1, the *l_factor_fix* is zero if no investement in a specific pipe element is done.
 Be careful, if *nonconvex* is 0, this creates a fixed thermal loss.